brianyi14/asian-income-US/report.md

 Conclusion
 ==========

-After looking at the five variables (`education_level`, `working_class`, `occupation`, `marital_status`, and `hours_per_week`), we conclude that `education_level` seems to have the heaviest influence in the higher median salary in the Asian population. `occupation`, `marital_status`, `hours_per_week`, and `working_class` all have minor contributions that are not nearly as obvious as the pattern seen in `education_level`.
-There are certain trends that we could have explored further such as the correlation beteen `education_level` and `occupation`.
+After looking at the five variables (`education_level`, `working_class`, `occupation`, `marital_status`, and `hours_per_week`), we conclude that `education_level` and `hours_per_week` seem to have the heaviest influence in the higher median salary in the Asian population.
+We cannot determine whether `occupation`, `marital_status`, and `working_class` have a correlation with `price` without a more statistically rigorous approach. *(For example: In `hours_per_week`, we were slightly more rigorous in mathematically calculating the exact proportion of Asians that occupied the 40 to 60 hours per week range.)* We first inspected whether a predictor correlates to higher salary for certain values of that variable.
+Assuming that our discovered proportions from the entire US population is exactly reflected in the Asian and non-Asian demographics, we then investigated whether Asians occupied the values of the variable that correlate to higher salaries.

+If we were to move onto some modelling, one thing to note is that we would have to pay attention to multicollinearity.
 We initially saw that Asians tend to get higher levels of education including a doctorate degree, and this was seen once again in our occupation analysis where there was proportionally a much larger number of Asians that were professors.

-It must be noted that our analysis is not very rigorous and serves as a exploratory data analysis that is best at catching out obvious trends like the one we saw in `education_level`.
-We first inspected whether a variable correlates to higher salary for certain values of that variable.
-Assuming that our discovered proportions from the entire US population is exactly reflected in the Asian and non-Asian demographics, we then investigated whether Asians occupied the values of the variable that correlated to higher salaries.
-This method of analysis yields less fruit for variables where the population proportion trends were not as obvious.
-In `hours_per_week`, we were slightly more rigorous in mathematically calculating the exact proportion of Asians that occupied the 40 to 60 hours per week range.
-If the salary variable was numerical, exploring this dataset may have been more exciting for my particular interest in the median Asian income in the US.
+This correlation between `education_level` and `occupation` could be explored in further exploratory data analysis.
+Overall, I had a lot of fun improving my data cleaning skills and EDA by becoming more familiar with the `tidyverse` package!